There are plenty of fabulous day trips from Windsor, whether it be historic buildings, theme parks or walks in the great outdoors.

 Swinley Forest has a great cycle network, which is suitable for all ages.
 You can hire bikes for anyone over 6 years from the Swinley Bike Hub.

-The Look Out also has 2 great adventure playgrounds for children and a den building area.
-It is divided into an infant play area and a more challenging junior play area, with its own wooden fortress.
+In front of the Discovery Centre, the Look Out has two great adventure playgrounds for children These include a play area for younger children and a more challenging junior play area, with its own wooden fortress.

 Have a splash at Coral Reef

 Across from the entrance to the Look Out is Coral Reef Waterworld.
-This is one of the largest interactive water worlds in England.
-It has 4 waterslides, a pirate ship and an erupting volcano.
+This is one of the largest interactive water parks in England.
+It has four waterslides, a pirate ship and an erupting volcano.

 There is also an adults-only spa area for adults who want to escape from the children.